-While the rainfall pattern over the whole country is similar – between November and March, the amount of rain varies considerably.
-The climate is affected most by the movement of the inter-tropical convergence zone, which is the meeting place of the sub-tropical high pressure areas of the northern and southern hemispheres.
-Over the sea, this zone approximates to the equator, and when the sun is overhead at the equator, heavy rains may fall in the equatorial regions of Africa.
+While the rainfall pattern over the whole country is similar – most occur between November and March – the amount of rain varies considerably.
+The climate is affected by the movement of the intertropical convergence zone (ITCZ), which is the meeting place of the sub-tropical high-pressure areas of the northern and southern hemispheres.
 The zone moves southward with the apparent movement of the sun in the southern summer and brings rain to the greater part of Zambia.
-In the north of the country rainfall is 1250mm/ (50 inches) or more a year, decreasing southwards to Lusaka where it is about 750mm / 30 inches annually.
-South of Lusaka rainfall is dictated more by the east and Southeast trade winds, which have lost much of their humidity by the time they have reached so far inland.
-Rainfall in this area is between 500 and 75omm / 20 and 30 inches.
+In the north, rainfall is 1 250mm / 50in or more a year, decreasing southwards to Lusaka where it is about 750mm / 30in annually.
+South of Lusaka rainfall is dictated by the easterly and southeast trade winds, which have lost much of their humidity by the time they have reached so far inland.
+Rainfall in this area is between 500-750mm / 20-30in.

-In exceptional years the influence of the inter tropical zone is felt much farther to the south, resulting in excessive rain in the Southern Province and partial drought in the north.
-Except for very rare falls in August, rainfall is confined to the wet season, which sometimes starts as early as October and finishes as early as March.
-At the height of the wet season it rains on seven or eight days out of ten.
+In exceptional years the influence of the ITCZ is felt much farther to the south, resulting in excessive rain in the Southern Province and partial drought in the north.
+Except for very rare showers in August, rainfall is confined to the wet season, which sometimes starts as early as October and finishes as early as March.
+At the height of the wet season, it rains on seven or eight days out of 10.
 Average temperatures are moderated by the height of the plateau.
-Maxima vary from 15oC to 27oC in the cool season with morning and evening temperatures as low as 6oC to 10oC and occasional frost on calm nights in valleys and hollows which are sheltered from the wind.
-In the cool season the prevailing wind, dry south easterlies come from the southern hemisphere belt of high pressure.
-Invasions of cold air from the south-east bring cloudy to overcast conditions.
-During the hot season maximum temperatures may range from 27oC to 35oC.
+There is occasional frost on calm nights in valleys that are sheltered from the wind.
+In the cool season the prevailing wind, a dry south-easterly, comes from the southern hemisphere belt of high pressure.
+An influx of cold air from the southeast brings cloudy to overcast conditions.

-The table below shows annual rainfall and representative maximum and minimum temperatures during the hottest and coldest months of the year respectively.
-It can be seen that annual temperature variation is greatest at Livingstone, the most southerly town, and the smallest at Mbala, the town nearest the equator.
-Zambia’s vegetation is of the savanna type and over half the country is covered by trees, varying from the more open conditions in the drier south to tall dense woodlands in the north and north-west.
-These woodlands contain only hardwoods.
+Zambia’s predominant vegetation is savanna and over half the country is covered by trees, varying from the more open conditions in the drier south to dense woodlands of hardwoods in the north and north-west.
 The trees are bare for a brief period only and the spring leaves appear before the start of the rains.
 Grass fires spread rapidly in the dry season but new blades of grass soon push through the blackened earth.
-Zambia’s climate makes possible the cultivation of a wide range of crops; maize, tobacco, cotton, rice, wheat and groundnuts.
+Zambia’s climate makes possible the cultivation of a wide range of crops such as maize, tobacco, cotton, rice, wheat and groundnuts.
 All kinds of vegetables can be grown, together with citrus fruit, bananas, pineapples, mangoes, avocados and even grapes.
-Lichis are also a high potential export crop.
-Tea and coffee are also grown successfully in fact the coffee produced is of a very high quality.
-Sugar cane is grown both by villagers and commercially.
+Litchis are also a high-potential export crop.
+Tea and high-quality coffee are also grown successfully.
+Sugar cane is grown both by subsistence villagers and commercially.